mikaelnousiainen/RS41ng/README.md

 * Support for more I²C sensors
 * Configurable transmission frequencies and schedules based on location / altitude

+## Configuring the firmware

+1. Configure your amateur radio call sign, transmission schedule (time sync), transmit frequencies and transmission mode parameters in `config.h`
+2. Set up transmitted message templates in `config.c`, depending on the modes you use

 ## Building the firmware

 Software requirements: